Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Proof of name change if applicable

-Marriage certificate, legal name change documents
+Marriage certificate / legal name change

 🎓

-2. Qualification & Study Documents
+2. Qualification & Study

 Evidence of CRICOS-registered course completion